Reewr/master/lua/README.md

 - `cfg`
 - `console`
+- `lua`

-These two is the only two global variables. `cfg` contains all the settings that the user has within their config file and `console` is defined *if* `cfg.console.enabled` is true.
+These three are the only global variables. `cfg` contains all the settings that the user has within their config file and `console` is defined *if* `cfg.console.enabled` is true.
 You should therefore always make sure that you know that `console` is active before trying to use it.

+Lastly, `lua` is a very limited object that only contains two functions, `loadFile` and `reload`.
+The former one should really never be used as it kind of serves the purpose of `require`.
+The latter one is only available if `console` is available and when called, it will reload the entire Lua engine.

 ## Global functions